Al-Manār (magazine): History and profile

+Al-Manār was one of the earliest Arab publications which called attention to the Zionist threat against Palestine.
+The magazine claimed in 1898 that the Zionists were attempting to occupy Palestine.
+It repeated the same fears in 1902.

+Following the death of Rashid Rida in 1935, Al-Manār was irregularly published until 1940.
+In October 1939 it was temporarily banned by the Egyptian government.
+Two issues were published by the heirs of Rida, and from 1939 to 1940 the Association of Muslim Brotherhood was the publisher of Al-Manār.

 Legacy

 Al-Manar advocated for a fundamentalist revival of the methodology and doctrine of the Salaf al-Salih based on the writings of classical Hanbali theologian Ahmad ibn Taymiyyah (728 A.H/1263 C.E); communicating these ideas in such a way that mobilised the Muslim masses both culturally and politically.
-The intellectual heritage of Al-Manār is one of the basic tenets adopted by the popular movements in Arab World, including the Muslim Brotherhood in Egypt and the Association of Algerian ‘Ulama’ in Algeria.
-Founder of the Muslim Brotherhood, Hasan Al Banna, praised Al-Manar as one of "the greatest influences in the service of Islam for this age in Egypt] and in other areas."
+The intellectual heritage of Al-Manār has been adopted and championed by Islamic religious movements and organizations in Arab world, including the Muslim Brotherhood in Egypt and the Association of Algerian ‘Ulama’ in Algeria.
+Founder of the Muslim Brotherhood, Hasan Al Banna, praised Al-Manar as one of "the greatest influences in the service of Islam for this age in Egypt and in other areas."

-Al-Manār inspired various journals, including Shura, a Turkic language magazine published in Orenburg from 1908 to 1918.
+Al-Manār inspired various journals, including Shura, a Turkic language magazine published in Orenburg between 1908 and 1918.